Nels2/CW-Automation/README.md

 - **'comp'** is where you will input your company name **INSIDE**  the quotation marks. for example for us it is 'centurytest'
 - **'userd'** is your username for ConnectWise.** make sure you type it INSIDE the quotation marks.**
 - **'pasd'** is your password for ConnectWise.** make sure you type it INSIDE the quotation marks.**
-That is all you need to do for CW.py. make sure you hit **SAVE!** You can now close all cw-xxx.py files
+That is all you need to do for CW.py. make sure you hit **SAVE!**
 # Editing!
 Part 2 of 2 inside
-Now that in cw-xxx.py the connectwise login information has been taken care of, keep open up all **4** 'cw-xxx.py' files in your choice of code editor.\
+Now that in cw-xxx.py the connectwise login information has been taken care of, keep open up all **4** 'cw-xxx.py' files, (minus cw-srvcebrd.py) in your choice of code editor.\
-once again, in the file(s) 'cw-xxx.py' are open(start with any, but make sure you do all four!), press CTRL+F\
+once again, in the file(s) 'cw-xxx.py' are open(*start with any, but make sure you do all four!*), press CTRL+F\
 the next part is changing the Automate Login / your O365 Login.
 - **You are going to CTRL+F more than once.**
 - First you need to search for 'url'